ERElli/Hyde/Use Cases/Account/AccountUseCases.md

 Postconditions: a new page is displayed for the player to enter his name, password, and email.

+Normal flow:

-Normal flow: player enters his name, password, and email and presses a create account button.
-The account gets created and saved in the database and the user can continue playing the game.
+1. Player enters his name, password, and email.
+2. Player presses  create account button.
+3. The account gets created and saved in the database and the user can continue playing the game.

 Alternative flow: the account is not saved for some reason( for example no connection to the database server) , and the user is advised to try again.